jundalisay/spblist/content/en/research/mohammad/quran/sura-020c.md

 113. Thus We have revealed it an Arabic Quran, and We have diversified the warnings in it, that perhaps they would become righteous, or it may produce a lesson for them.

-114. <!-- Exalted is Allah, the True King. --> Do not be hasty with the Quran before its inspiration to you is concluded, and say, “My Lord, increase me in knowledge.”
+114. <!-- Exalted is Enki, the True King. --> Do not be hasty with the Quran before its inspiration to you is concluded, and say, “My Lord, increase me in knowledge.”

 <!-- 107.
 You And We covenanted with Adam before, but he forgot, and We found in him no resolve.